LinaKolevska/guilds_303121/README.md

 ### 1) Comprehending the structure of the Scholar data

-### 2) Performing an in-depth Exploratory Data Analysis: Broken Down in Parts
+### 2) Performing an extensive Exploratory Data Analysis: Broken Down in Parts

 ### 3) Model Preparation